American Baptist Association: Formation

+Secessions

-In 1950, The American Baptist Association annual meeting convened in Lakeland, FL.
+In 1950, the American Baptist Association annual meeting convened in Lakeland, Florida.
 That year, a growing rift among the churches concerning church representation by proxy messenger, among other issues, resulted in hundreds of messengers walking out.
-Those messengers met together in Little Rock, Arkansas and formed the North American Baptist Association, now known as the Baptist Missionary Association of America.
-By 1968, The BMAA reported 3,000 preachers, 1,550 churches with a combined membership of approximately 200,000.
+Those messengers met together in Little Rock, Arkansas and formed the North American Baptist Association, now known as the Baptist Missionary Association of America (BMAA).
+By 1968, the BMAA reported 3,000 preachers, 1,550 churches with a combined membership of approximately 200,000.
 According to their website, the association now has 1,300 churches with a membership of 230,000.
 They support 36 American international missionaries, 29 North American church planters, 680 national missionaries, and 200 support workers.
 Their main offices are in Conway, Arkansas.
-Several of the churches that split from the American Baptist Association in 1950 joined together to create the Interstate & Foreign Landmark Missionary Baptists Association - commonly referred to as "Faithway Baptists", after the name of their Sunday school literature ministry.
-In 1973, the American Baptist Association, in conjunction with four other groups, founded the National Task Force on Gay People in the Church.
+Several of the churches that split from the American Baptist Association in 1950 joined to create the Interstate & Foreign Landmark Missionary Baptists Association, commonly referred to as "Faithway Baptists", after the name of their Sunday school literature ministry.